2017-2018 Academic Year

 Your child (youngest) will bring home a communication envelope every Wednesday, which will contain important information.
 Please read all information and return the envelope the next day with your child.
 If anything needs to be returned to the school, please send it back in the communication envelope.
 You can also check the school’s RenWeb site for important information and forms.
 Teachers and staff are available by email and phone.
 We will do our best to provide information and ask that you check all resources often for updates.

 Each year St. John’s publishes a directory with student and parent names, phone numbers, addresses, and email addresses.
-Any parent who does not want their information published in this directory must notify the school office in writing.
+Any parent who does not want their information published in this directory must modify their information in RenWeb.

 St. John’s Catholic School will admit students of any race, color, national or ethnic origin to all rights, privileges, programs, and activities generally accorded or made available to their students.